laudep/mobile-flashcards/README.md

 yarn start
 ```

 A new browser window will open automatically.

-## Create React Native App
+## Create React Native App and Expo

 This project was bootstrapped with [Create React Native App](https://github.com/react-community/create-react-native-app).
 You can find more
 information on how to perform common tasks [here](https://github.com/react-community/create-react-native-app/blob/master/react-native-scripts/template/README.md).

+More information on running, testing and debugging using Expo can be found in the [Expo Documentation](https://docs.expo.io/versions/latest/).